sabrizzs/hello-world/Intern/callinterview.md

 So for example, when someone asks for my help, I analyse my current workload to see if I can help without impacting my work.

+## What type of work environment do you dislike working in?

+I can be productive in most work environments as long as the mentality is positive and teamwork is encouraged.
+I cannot work in an environment that is constantly negative.

+## Who has inspired you in your life and why?

+My mother inspired me a lot.
+Even though these days she is no longer here, I still remember when she told me never to compare myself with anyone and always try to be better than me every day.
+She faced a lot of difficulties in her life.
+And that's why my mother is my inspiration.

 ## Where do you see yourself in five years?

 You know, it's hard to know what life is going to look like in five years.
-I mean we've seen how unpredictable the world can be!

 But while I like to maintain flexibility and an open mind, I do have specific goals and ambitions.